vladyslav-crunch/astrea/README.md

 # 🧠 Astrea – Habits Tracker with Rewards & Gamified Experience

 Astrea is an ongoing full-stack web application designed to help users develop and maintain positive habits through a gamified experience.
 Built with React, Express.js, Node.js, and MongoDB, the app introduces motivation-driven habit tracking with points, levels, and rewards.

 ---

 ## 🚧 Project Status

 This project is currently in active development.
 Core features are being implemented, and functionality is subject to change as the app evolves.

 ---

-## ✨ Goals
+## ✨ GoalsPreview

 - Track daily and weekly habits
 - Earn points for completing tasks